 Anxious children NEED to feel confident in order to combat their anxiety.

-Anxiety comes from a place of insecurity and being unsure about the world around them.
+Anxiety can not only come from a place of insecurity, but can also cause a child to feel even more unsure about the world around them.

 The more we, as parents, can build up our child’s self-esteem, the better they will be able to handle their worries.

 Between the ages of 2 and 5, my daughter’s anxiety festered into something more than just separation anxiety from me.
 She was afraid and anxious around loud noises, people she didn’t know and trying pretty much anything new.

 God forbid I was more than 12 inches away from her.